github/docs/content/github/setting-up-and-managing-billing-and-payments-on-github/how-does-upgrading-or-downgrading-affect-the-billing-process.md

   free-pro-team: '*'
 ---

-Changes to your paid user account or organization subscription does not affect subscriptions or payments for other paid {{ site.data.variables.product.prodname_dotcom }} features, such as {{ site.data.variables.large_files.product_name_long }} or paid apps purchased in {{ site.data.variables.product.prodname_marketplace }}.
+Changes to your paid user account or organization subscription does not affect subscriptions or payments for other paid {% data variables.product.prodname_dotcom %} features, such as {% data variables.large_files.product_name_long %} or paid apps purchased in {% data variables.product.prodname_marketplace %}.

-For more information, see "[{{ site.data.variables.product.prodname_dotcom }}'s products](/articles/github-s-products)" and "[About billing on {{ site.data.variables.product.prodname_dotcom }}](/articles/about-billing-on-github)."
+For more information, see "[{% data variables.product.prodname_dotcom %}'s products](/articles/github-s-products)" and "[About billing on {% data variables.product.prodname_dotcom %}](/articles/about-billing-on-github)."

 #### Example of canceling a paid subscription for a personal account or organization

 Kumiko pays for a monthly subscription on the 5th of every month.
-If Kumiko downgrades from the paid subscription to {{ site.data.variables.product.prodname_free_user }} on October 10th, her paid subscription will remain in effect until the end of her current billing cycle on November 4th.
-On November 5th, her account will move to {{ site.data.variables.product.prodname_free_user }}.
+If Kumiko downgrades from the paid subscription to {% data variables.product.prodname_free_user %} on October 10th, her paid subscription will remain in effect until the end of her current billing cycle on November 4th.
+On November 5th, her account will move to {% data variables.product.prodname_free_user %}.

 #### Example of changing from a yearly to a monthly subscription for a personal account or organization